-CMS has also provided instructions and guidance on how to complete the form.
+CMS has also provided instructions for detailed descriptions of these data fields and guidance on how to complete the form.

 Disclosures to Individuals

 In addition to the annual disclosure to CMS, group health plan sponsors must disclose to individuals who are eligible for Medicare Part D whether the plan's prescription drug coverage is creditable.
 At a minimum, creditable coverage disclosure notices must be provided to individuals at the following times: